India delays implementation of bigger tobacco pack warnings

 Anti-tobacco campaigners question the panel’s decision to delay implementing bigger warnings, pointing out that one member of the committee owns a tobacco company.
 Two members have said there is no link between tobacco and cancer.

-The tobacco industry in India has labelled the packaging rules “drastic” and “impractical”.
+The tobacco industry in India has labeled the packaging rules “drastic” and “impractical”.
 Thousands of companies manufacture and sell cigarettes in India, with ITC Ltd and Godfrey Phillips among the leading players.

 New Delhi was under pressure to act after the high court in the western state of Rajasthan in July asked the federal government to immediately enforce the new rules.